 Timor-Leste lies just 400kms north of Darwin and, having gained independence in 2002 after 25 years of Indonesian occupation, is slowly recovering from the trauma of those years.
 Timor-Leste is one of the poorest countries in the world.
-It is for this reason, in seeking to respond to the Gospel by ‘going where the need is greatest’, the Loreto Sisters established a foundation in 2006.
-Half the population is under 17 years so the need for education is significant.
+For this reason, in seeking to respond to the Gospel by ‘going where the need is greatest’, the Loreto Sisters established a foundation in 2006.
+Half of the population of Timor-Leste is under 17 years of age, so the need for education is significant.

-The Loreto Sisters live and work in two communities – Sisters Margaret Mary Flynn and Selvi Adaikalam in the larger centre of Baucau, and Sisters Margie Bourke and Ai Thien Nguyen in the village of Gari-uai.
+The Loreto Sisters live and work in two communities – Sisters Margaret Mary Flynn and Selvi Adaikalam in the larger centre of Baucau, and Sister Ai Thien Nguyen in the village of Gari-uai.

-Sister Ai Thien is Director of ‘Centro Loreto,’ a pre-school and community centre which supports and encourages the development of local teachers who, each year, provide quality education for 70 young children.
+Sister Ai Thien is Director of ‘Centro Loreto,’ a pre-school and community centre that supports and encourages the development of local teachers who provide quality education for young children.

-In Baucau, both Sisters Margaret Mary and Selvi live and work with young Timorese women wanting to become Loreto Sisters.
-There are currently six who, as well as engaging in formal learning, spend time in ministry.
+In Baucau, both Sisters Margaret Mary and Selvi live and work with young Timorese women interested in exploring the life of the Loreto community.
+These young women engage in formal learning and spend time in ministry.

 Feature Image: Centro Loreto Director, Loreto Sister Ai Thien with students from the pre-primary school.